 Sofie De Caigny, Hülya Ertas, Bie Plevoets

-Flanders Architecture Institute and De Singel
+Flanders Architecture Institute and DE SINGEL

 the Flemish Community